erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 Summary
 -------

-With help of some flowcharts, this document briefly describes **how the Student Mobility Business Process is modeled within the EWP Network**.
+With the help of some flowcharts, this document briefly describes **how the Student Mobility Business Process is modeled within the EWP Network**.
 It should be useful to get a quick grasp on which APIs are used by whom and when.

-Is it up-to-date?
+Is it up to date?
 -----------------

-Before reading this document, check its last-modified date, and compare it to respective dates of the API specifications.
+Before reading this document, check its last-modified date, and compare it to the respective dates of the API specifications.
 If particular EWP APIs still haven't been marked as stable, they MAY change substantially.
 For this reason, this document MAY fall behind.
 While reading this document, keep in mind that some fresh versions of the APIs might not work *exactly* as they have been explained